 By contrast, the Second Edition states that the FCPA obviously would not permit first-class airfare for the officials to travel, with spouses, to Las Vegas on vacation.

 The key changes to the Second Edition reflect developments and issues that are well-known to many practitioners.
 Nevertheless, the updated Guide emphasizes the importance of effective (and “adequately resourced”) compliance programs, risk-based diligence efforts, and voluntary self-disclosures.
 A copy of the Guide can be accessed here.
-A comparison of the 2020 to the 2015 version can be accessed here.

 For more information on this topic or to learn how Baker Tilly specialists can help, contact our team.